gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 Loss: 0.2342 [1.46, 0.4549, 0.3594, 0.3191, 0.256, 0.2449]  # Current loss followed by earlier losses
 Iter: 600000 of 646860  # Current iteration
 Epoch: 9 of 10  # Current epoch
-he | she:  0.6017 # he and she are 2 tested word embeddings, followed by cosine similairy.
+he | she:  0.6017 # he and she are 2 tested word embeddings, followed by a high cosine similairy.
 (Similarity of words) almost | tv:  0.0279 # almost and tv has way lower cosine similarity than he and she, therefore low similarity. problem | window:  0.1334 # Sometimes interchangable, 'i have a problem/window', therefore medium cosine similarity.
 ```
-These word similarities are trained over time, are are nons sense in the start.
+These word similarities are trained over time, are are nonsense in the start.

 ## All callable modules

 ### rnngen.word2vec('dir_to_processed_text', 'dir_to_save_embeddings')
 Word2Vec can be trained with rnngen.word2vec('some_processed_text', 'save_embeddings_dir'), and it creates word embeddings based on the text.
 For good quality, the model should train for at least 24 hours (On a mediocre school computer).
-Already trained embeddings is in the directory: rnngen.datasets.SIMPSONS_EMBEDDINGS
+Already trained embeddings are: datasets.SIMPSONS_EMBEDDINGS

 ### rnngen.generate('dir_to_processed_text', use_word2vec=True, embeddings_dir=datasets.SIMPSONS_EMBEDDINGS)
 Given a sentence 'the mouse caught a', the model will try to predict the next word.
 Hopefully it gives the word "mouse" a high probability, but if not, the model will change parameters so that next time a similar sentence appear, it will predict something similar.
 This is then repeated for a few hours, until it generates legitimate sentences.

 ### rnngen.pre_process('dir_to_text', 'dir_to_save_processed_text')
-Cleans sentences from trash, and creates high quality easy to work with text.
+Cleans sentences from trash, and creates high quality easy to work with text.</br>
+Already processed texts are: datasets.SIMPSONS_PROCESSED and datasets.BOOKS_PROCESSED

 ## Knowledge prerequisites for understanding
 ### Word2Vec: